pcsmomo/docker-kubernetes/README.md

 1. Connect AWS ECS and Click Get Started
 2. Container definition -> Custom-app -> Configure
-   - (This is configure docker run [options])
+   - (This configuration is docker run [options])
    - Container name: node-demo (--name)
    - image: pcsmomo/node-example-1-aws
    - Port mappings: 80 (-p 80:80)
-   - Environment - Entry Point, Command,Working directory and Environment variables
+   - Environment - Entry Point, Command, Working directory, and Environment variables
    - Storage and Logging
      - Storage is equivalent to (-v)
      - Check on Log configuration to see logs
 3. Task definition
-   - Compatibilities FARGATE (Serverless, it runs only when it is excuted, cost-effective)
+   - Compatibilities FARGATE (Serverless, it runs only when it is executed, cost-effective)
-4. Service : we could set up Load Balancer, but not now
+4. Service: we could set up Load Balancer, but not now
-5. Cluster : multiple containers would run in this same Cluster
+5. Cluster: multiple containers would run in this same Cluster
 6. Create!
 7. View Service -> tasks -> click running task -> find the Public IP and go!